wp-plugins/are-you-a-human/readme.txt

 = Install the Plugin =

-1.Log in to your Wordpress blog as the administrator 1.Navigate to Plugins → Add New
+1.Log in to your Wordpress blog as the administrator 1.Navigate to Plugins -> Add New
-1.Enter “Are You a Human” in the search box
+1.Enter "Are You a Human" in the search box
-1.Click “Install Now”
+1.Click "Install Now"
-1.Once installation has completed, click the “Activate Plugin” link
+1.Once installation has completed, click the "Activate Plugin" link

 = Configure the Plugin =

-1.Navigate to Settings → Are You a Human
+1.Navigate to Settings -> Are You a Human
 1.If you have not already registered for an account, click the registration button and follow the instructions.
-1.After you’ve registered for an account you will be assigned a Publisher and Scoring Key.
+1.After you've registered for an account you will be assigned a Publisher and Scoring Key.
 Copy and paste those keys into the Are You a Human settings in your Wordpress admin.
-1.Select which forms you would like PlayThru to be active on and when you’re done, click the Save Changes button.
+1.Select which forms you would like PlayThru to be active on and when you're done, click the Save Changes button.
-1.You’re ready to fight bots with fun!
+1.You're ready to fight bots with fun!

 == Frequently Asked Questions ==